stat545ubc-2023/mda-SidneySaint/Milestone 2/SaintMDA21017.md

 # It looks tidy to me

-# I think I alreddy confirms that no duplicate sample IDs exist in this set, but let's confirm before I conclude my data are tidy
+# I think I already confirmed that no duplicate sample IDs exist in this set, but let's confirm before I conclude my data are tidy
 nrow(cancer_sample) - n_distinct(cancer_sample$ID) # good - each row is it's own observation
 ```